edwin/infrastructure-as-a-code-using-kustomize/readme.md

 # Infrastructure as a code by using Kustomize

 ## Concept
 add a base yaml template as references, and will be patch by `Kustomize` depends on the target environment.
+It would generate a new `name` and `namespace` depending on the targetted environment.

 sample command
 ```